 Alt tag example: ‘Cheeseburger on a pretzel roll, topped with lettuce, tomato, and onion.
 Price $6.99’

 These variables - and many more - have an impact on how accessible your software currently is to people with visual impairments.
-Here is a list of things you might consider and review to anecdotally determine how accessible the software you’re buying is:
+It's best to consult with a digital accessibility company to determine whether the software you're using meets guidelines, here are the things to consider:

 - Does your software or app meet Web Content Accessibility Guidelines (WCAG)?
 While your software may not be web-based, applying WCAG is a useful strategy for learning about digital accessibility, to ensure elements within your application are accessible.